OCP-on-NERC/docs/goals/OpenShiftDeliv.md

 - [ ] OCP interfaces required to proceed with integration for ColdFront and XDMod are installed and working as expected.

-- [ ] OCP dashboards needed for routine opertions and debugging are configured and available to admin users only.
+- [ ] OCP dashboards needed for routine operations and debugging are configured and available to admin users only.

 - [ ] Prometheus operator configured and collecting metrics for production infrastructure.